SanjanaNR26/Coupon-Code-Generator-Using-Python/README.md

 - Persist to a database or add collision checks for very large volumes.
 - Customize character set or add readability rules.

-## License
-MIT — feel free to use and modify.

 ## THE OUTPUT